0xideas/sequifier-archive/README.md

 ## More detailed explanations of the three steps
 #### Preprocessing of data into sequences for training

-The preprocessing step is specifically designed for scenarios where for long series of events, the prediction of the next event from the previous N events  is of interest.
+The preprocessing step is designed for scenarios where for long series of events, the prediction of the next event from the previous N events  is of interest.
-In cases of sequences where only the last item is a valid target, the  preprocessing step does not apply.
+In cases of sequences where only the last item is a valid target, the preprocessing step should not be executed.

-This step presupposes input data with three columns: sequenceId, itemId and timesort. sequenceId and itemId identify sequence and item, and the timesort column must provide values that enable sequential sorting.
+This step presupposes input data with three columns: "sequenceId", "itemId" and "timesort".
+"sequenceId" and "itemId" identify sequence and item, and the timesort column must provide values that enable sequential sorting.
 Often this will simply be a timestamp.
+You can find an example of the preprocessing input data at "documentation/example_inputs/preprocessing_input.csv"

-The data can then be processed into training, validation and testing datasets of all valid subsequences in the original data with the command:
+The data can then be processed and split into training, validation and testing datasets of all valid subsequences in the original data with the command:

 > sequifier --preprocess --config_path=[CONFIG PATH] --project_path=[PROJECT PATH]